Creating a DSA campaign in a nutshell:

 TIP: One advantage is that DSA headlines can be much longer than those used by standard campaigns.
 This means that the ad takes more space and is more visible.

 Here, you can also use conditions (14.) to determine the products where this ad text version will be shown.
 You can also set the period (15.) when you’d like the ad to be generated, or when you don’t want the ad to be generated.
-As soon as the ad text is finished, save it and check the campaign preview—simply click Preview campaign.
+As soon as the ad text is finished, we can start with bidding and strategy.